pryv/lib-cocoa/Readme.md

 a framework for use in Mac OS X

 ## libPryvApiKit.a
-This is static library for use in iOS.
+This is a static library to be used in iOS.
 Usage is pretty straightforward.
-First of all you need to obtain access token.
-To achieve this you should setup permission array in which you set what channels you need and what access for those channels you ask for.
+First of all, you need to obtain access token.
+To achieve this, you should set up a permission array in which you specify what channels you need and what access for those channels you ask for, like this :

-Example:

 	NSArray *objects = [NSArray arrayWithObjects:@"*", @"manage", nil];
 	NSArray *keys = [NSArray arrayWithObjects:@"channelId", @"level", nil];

 	NSArray *permissions = [NSArray arrayWithObject:[NSDictionary dictionaryWithObjects:objects forKeys:keys]];

-After this preparation you actaully achieve access token in this method
+After this preparation, you actually request for an access token using this method :

-    [PYWebLoginViewController requesAccessWithAppId:@"pryv-sdk-ios-example"
+    [PYWebLoginViewController requestAccessWithAppId:@"pryv-sdk-ios-example"
                                      andPermissions:permissions
                                            delegate:self];

-Here you are sending `appId` and array of permissons.
-Instance of `UIWebView` will come out and will ask you for username and password.
-If everything went ok you'll get response in delegate method.
-See below..
+Here you are sending the `appId` and an array of permissions.
+An instance of `UIWebView` will pop up and will ask the user for username and password.
+If everything went ok, you'll get response in delegate method.

 	- (void) pyWebLoginSuccess:(PYAccess*)pyAccess {
 	    NSLog(@"Signin With Success %@ %@",pyAccess.userID,pyAccess.accessToken);